 The Chancellor will prescribe, and may from time to time revise, a code of student disciplinary procedures for The California State University.
 Subject to other applicable law, this code will provide for determinations of fact and sanctions to be applied for conduct which is a ground of discipline under Sections 41301 or 41302, and for qualified admissions or denial of admission under Section 41303; the authority of the campus President in such matters; conduct-related determinations on financial aid eligibility and termination; alternative kinds of proceedings, including proceedings conducted by a Hearing Officer; time limitations; notice; conduct of hearings, including provisions governing evidence, a record, and review; and such other related matters as may be appropriate.
 The Chancellor will report to the Board actions taken under this section.

 The current University regulation on alcoholic beverages is stated in the CSULB Policies, Information and Regulations Handbook published by the Office of Student Affairs.

 Additional detailed information relating to student discipline is available in the Office of Student Affairs, and from the Office of the Vice President for Student Services.

-Anyone who is found to be liable for copyright infringement may be ordered to pay either actual damages or "statutory" damages between $750 and $30,000 per work infringed.
-In the case of a "willful" infringement, a court may award up to $150,000 per work infringed.
-Courts also have discretion to award costs and attorneys' fees to the prevailing party.
+Anyone who is found to be liable for copyright infringement may be ordered to pay either actual damages suffered as a result of the infringement along with any profits of the infringer attributable to the infringement that are not already taken into account in computing the actual damages, or “statutory” damages between $750 and $30,000 per work infringed.
+In the case of a “willful” infringement, a court may award up to $150,000 per work infringed.
+(See 17 U.S.C. §504.)
+Courts also have discretion to award costs and attorneys’ fees to the prevailing party.
 (See 17 U.S.C. §§504 & 505.)
-Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.
+Willful copyright infringement can also result in criminal penalties, including imprisonment and fines.
 (See 17 U.S.C. §506 & 18 U.S.C. §2319.)